8.5 – 11.5 inches

 Breeders created the Toy Fox Terrier in the early 20th century.
 It has the hunting instincts of the terrier with a charming personality that some might describe as sneaky.
 It’s an intelligent dog that was very popular in the circus.

-You can probably find a Toy Fox Terrier for around $1500.
-Still, you should expect to pay anywhere from $900 to $4300 for a Toy Fox Terrier depending on several factors, including breeder quality, tests performed, and parent cost.
-A higher-quality breeder will help you get a higher quality dog with less risk of genetic health issues appearing as the dog ages.
-You can often find a Toy Fox Terrier in a local pound for far less money.
+When you’re looking for a Toy Fox Terrier, take the time to find an ethical breeder.
+A higher-quality breeder will help you get a higher-quality dog with less risk of genetic health issues appearing as the dog ages.
+You can often find a Toy Fox Terrier in a local pound for a low adoption fee and you can save a dog’s life at the same time.

 3 Little-Known Facts About the Toy Fox Terrier